Renewable Energy Leadership at Barstow’s Longview Farm

 Farm Powered™ Anaerobic Digester Processes Food Waste and Manure into Energy

-*Free tour of the anaerobic digester open to the public every second Thursday of the month in the spring, summer, and fall, at 1pm.
-Tours meet at the store and are lead by a representative from Casella Organics.
+*Free guided tours of our Farm Powered anaerobic digester are offered to the public at 1pm every second Thursday of the month in the spring, summer, and fall.
+Tours meet at the Barstow’s Dairy Store.
 No reservation required.
 All are welcome.*

 The construction of the Farm Powered anaerobic digester at our farm is helping to sustain the farm and the seven generations of our family for the future.
 Our renewable energy partnership with Vanguard Renewables began in 2015 from our start as Bgreen Energy.
 With Vanguard Renewables, we became renewable energy innovation leaders and with the fall 2015 expansion our farm’s anaerobic digester we will have one of the largest and most modern anaerobic digestion systems in New England.

 The zero-waste, closed-loop Farm Powered anaerobic digester at the farm converts the energy potential in farm and food waste into electricity, heat, and fertilizer.
 A member of the Cabot Creamery Cooperative, we supply Cabot with milk; Cabot supplies the farm with the organic by-products from butter and milk production; the farm sends power back to the Cabot plant; and the chemical-free fertilizer grows more hay and corn so there is more milk to go back to Cabot for butter production – and that is the closed loop supply chain.